cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - Clean up documentation (maybe add pictures) for adding a new task
 - continue with commenting and code clean up in brachIOplexus and unity side
 - work on game task: Have bento arm start in specific position (got working example, need to clean up)

+**August 12**
+- Continue last weeks todo, and continue with game task